American Legion v. American Humanist Association

 Share this Case

 Known locally as the Peace Cross, the Bladensburg memorial was erected in 1925 on private land with funds raised by the American Legion, a military veterans association.
 The memorial was designed by mothers who lost their sons in the war, and they modeled it after those memorialized in the celebrated poem “In Flanders Fields” that stood “row on row” to “mark [the] place” where their sons lay.

 Yet in 2014 the American Humanist Association sued, arguing that the Peace Cross is a government establishment of religion.
 But the Constitution does not require religion to be stripped from our nation’s history and culture.
 The cross is an internationally recognized symbol of sacrifice and loss and a frequently used symbol to honor fallen soldiers.
-Mere disagreement with something one sees should not be confused with forbidden religious coercion by the government.
+Mere disagreement with something one sees should not be confused with a forbidden religious establishment.

 In Kondrat’yev, et al v.
-City of Pensacola, Becket is also fighting a militant atheist lawsuit against a World War II-era cross in Pensacola, Florida that has stood as a symbol of patriotism and fellowship for more than 75 years.
+City of Pensacola, Becket is also fighting a militant atheist lawsuit against a World War II-era cross in Pensacola, Florida, that has stood as a symbol of patriotism and fellowship for more than 75 years.
 On June 28, 2019 the Supreme Court sent the Pensacola case back to the Eleventh Circuit to be reconsidered in light of their Bladensburg decision.
 In February 2020 the Eleventh Circuit ruled that the cross is constitutional and should remain standing.